dr-marek-jaskula/ProgrammingTheoryUniversity/RabbitMq/Exchanges.md

 - If it is equal for all, like "routing_key=1", then the same amount of messages is passed to each queue
 - If one of binding is like "routing_key=2" and other "routing_key=1", then if will receive two time more messages then other queues

+## Alternate Exchange

+It is an extension to the AMQP model created by RabbitMQ to handle unreadable messages.

+This exchange is binded to other "main exchange" (just an exchange).

+If a message is not send to any queue, because for instance the routing key does not fit any binding key, then it will be send to the alternate exchange.
+So if is an exchange to handle all messages that do not fit the bindings.

+An alternate exchange can be of any type like a Direct or Topic.
+Nevertheless, the most common one for alternate is a fanout exchange.

+A common example is to process such message through the alternate exchange to the queues that are connected to the Logging Service (to log the unreadable message).

+## Dead Letter Exchange (DL Exchange)

+It is quite similar to alternate exchange.
+It is also an extension to AMQP specification.

+Like a alternate exchange it is just a normal exchange.

+Any message that is rooted to the queue, but cannot be delivered (for instance it is rejected or expires for some reason) can be send to the Dead Letter Exchange.

+Then we can do whatever we want.
+A common example again is to process the message to the Logging Server or Learning Server to examine why it was not processed to the consumer.

+##### Unreadable messages are delivered to Alternate Exchange
+##### Expired or rejected messages are delivered to Dead Letter Exchange